aravind-kumar/How-to-Crack-PDP/README.md

 ![alt text][nosyntaxHighlihting]

-2.5 Forgetting to push the commited code for evalution :sob:
+2.5 Forgetting to commit/push the commited code for evalution :sob:

 2.6 Manual filling of work-log after work-session,which i guess can be automated.